http4k/http4k/src/docs/blog/http4k_v5/index.md

 We’re excited to see the re-introduction of virtual threads in Java and the performance improvements that can bring to well-established servers.
 Loom goes gold in Java 21 and we're going to be ready for our users to use it straight away.

-For this new major version, we’re introducing three new server backends taking advantage of Java Loom virtual threads: the SDK built-in SunHttp, [Jetty], and [Helidon Nima].
+For this new major version, we’re introducing three new server backends taking advantage of Java Loom virtual threads: the SDK built-in SunHttp, [Jetty], and [Helidon].

 <img class="blogImageSmall" src="./threads.png" alt="Threads"/>